The current ice age

 Obviously a warmer planet is highly desirable for other reasons -

-besides averting the global catastrophe that re-glaciation
+besides averting the global catastrophe that re-glaciation represents.

 Much of the continental land mass is concentrated around the poles.